 Swiss national Elmer handed Assange the data at a news conference at a media club in London.
 The two yellow and blue discs contain information on around 2,000 banking clients, both individuals and companies, he said, declining to reveal further details on the data.

-Working in the Cayman Islands I realised that something was wrong...
+Working in the Cayman Islands I realized that something was wrong...
 I want to let our society know what I do know because it's damaging our society in a way that money is moved away by financial institutions, multinational conglomerates and high-net-worth individuals, money is hidden in offshore ventures, Elmer told a room packed with reporters.

 Julius Baer has accused Elmer of embarking on a vendetta against the company.
 Its shares fell more than 3 percent on Monday and traders cited the WikiLeaks link as a potential factor.